A Day in the Life

 The second type is the sacred meeting: the shaman or shamasal wishing to commune directly with the spirits daub themselves with the offerings, metaphysically carrying the sacrifices of the people with them on their own bodies.
 They enter into the inner shrine carrying an urn of water, closing the doors behind them, thus cutting themselves off from the world of mere matter and entering the spiritual realm.
 The urn of water is used to rinse off the sacrificial daubs before returning to the outer shrine.
 Originally the shamasal took everything into the inner shrine in bowls but it became too complicated to remember which water was for offering and which for cleansing, although some shamasal still keep the more ancient tradition alive, distinguishing the water of sacrifice from the water of purification through the colour and shape of the vessels.

 The third type is the Vigil of the Sun, which unlike the other ceremonies has very little variance: the most senior shaman in any given community leads this ceremony on the same day every year.
 The teachings of the great shamasal of the past are shared, beginning with the Tale of Awakening, in which the sun comes to be, and ending with the Tale of the Final Night which concludes at midnight.
 During the Tale of the Final Night, the senior shaman, assisted by his subordinates, enacts the Midnight Feast, laying hands on them and symbolically tearing their flesh.
 One by one they retreat into the shrine, leading the people with them – this is the only time each year when laymen may enter the shrine – until only the senior shaman is left, huddled by a fire which he then douses, plunging them all into darkness.
 The people then wait, nervously, to see whether or not the sun will spring to life again.
 If it does not, then the end has come.
 If it does so only slowly, then the end is soon.
 If it does as it always has, then there is at least another year before the end, and the people rush out of the shrine and celebrate with a night of feasting and a day of rest.
-A grapefruit-like comestible is the traditional centrepiece of the feast, representing as it does the sun.
+A grapefruit-like comestible is the traditional centrepiece of the feast, representing, as it does, the sun.

 Do it Yourself

 The best way to learn about liturgy is to experience it.
 If religion is alien to you, it is probably unwise to try to write about it.
 Do some research, visit places of worship, ask questions about what you see.
-Spirituality and its ceremonial expression is an ancient part of the human experience, and not simply a lifestyle choice or a set of accoutrements to be donned and discarded at will, and to represent either as such in writing severely weakens the narrative.
+Spirituality and its ceremonial expression are ancient parts of the human experience, and not simply a lifestyle choice or a set of accoutrements to be donned and discarded at will, and to represent either as such in writing severely weakens the narrative.
 With all of this at your disposal, try sketching your own fictional religion.
 If you do not know where to start, consider the three others I have deliberately not included this week (and not because I am too lazy, no siree!) or take the Noctiminads in a different direction.
 Even if a writer never plans to use these specific religions, thought experiments like these are very useful for training creative skills and thinking critically about one’s own writing.

 Have any questions?
 Did I fail to address anything you hoped I would?
 Leave me a comment and I will do what I can to resolve any lingering nebulousness.